Dynatrace/dynatrace-operator/doc/debug.md

 - There is a useful tunneling application called Telepresence that does exactly that for us.
   - The following steps require Telepresence, which you can [download here](https://www.telepresence.io/docs/install/client).
   - To install:
-    - **Remove the securityContext** in the Helm values YAML file.
+    - `make debug/build`: Not necessary for the webhook, but the next command will also inject the debugger into the CSI driver, so a debug build is required.
+    - `make debug/deploy`: Install the image with necessary changes to deployments.
+      - This scales down the webhook to 1 replica.
-      - The problem is that Telepresence would copy it and fail.
+      - It removes the security context from the webhook pod, as Telepresence would copy it and fail.
-    - Ensure that you have installed the operator into the cluster as usual.
+    - `make debug/telepresence/install`:
-    - Install their daemon in your cluster: `telepresence helm install`.
+      - Install the Telepresence daemon in your cluster.
-    - Connect to the cluster: `telepresence connect -n dynatrace`.
+      - Connect to the cluster.
-    - Intercept the request to the webhook: `telepresence intercept dynatrace-webhook --port 8443 --env-file telepresence.env`.
+      - Intercept the request to the webhook.
     - Start the webhook locally in debug mode.
       - You have to add the environment variables in `local/telepresence.env`.
       - In IntelliJ: